killermann/samk.blog/content/privacy/index.md

 We may update this privacy policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.

 CONTACT US
-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at yo@samkillermann.com or by mail using the details provided below:
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at yo@samk.blog or by mail using the details provided below:

   P.O.
 Box 684412, Austin, TX, 78768, United States